MacDonald Lecture Series

 Academically, Dr. Charles MacDonald received a B.S. degree from Northwestern University, the Th.B., B.D. and Th.D. degrees from Northern Seminary, and a D.D. degree from Central Baptist Theological Seminary of Minneapolis, where he taught the last four years of his life.
 From 1936 to 1939 he taught on the faculty of Northern Seminary.

-Dr. MacDonald served three pastorates, at Elgin, Illinois, then eight years at Mount Morris, Michigan, and eighteen years at Lincoln Park, Michigan.
+Dr. MacDonald served three pastorates: at Elgin, Illinois, for eight years at Mount Morris, Michigan, and for eighteen years at Lincoln Park, Michigan.

 Past Lecture Series